26 Types of Bats Found In Texas! (ID GUIDE)

 While Big Free-tailed Bats are hunting, you can hear their loud chatter.

-This species is a strong flyer and tends to wander, which sometimes means they are in residential homes.
+This species is a strong flyer and tends to wander, which sometimes means they are found in residential homes.
 Though the Big Free-tailed Bat is not aggressive, it will bite if cornered or handled.

-#11.
+#10.
 Seminole Bat

 • Lasiurus seminolus